wordofwarning/wordofwarning.org/current/2013-springsummer/field/index.md

 By turns funny, sad, hypnotic and ridiculous, *Zilla!* is an epic attempt to look from a different perspective at the cities we live in and the cities we dream of.

+Book Parts 1 and  2 together - get Part 3 free to take away!

 ####Venue + Booking Details
 Date: Thursday 13 + Friday 14 June 2013, 7pm (Pt1) + 9pm (Pt2)
 [Venue: Contact](http://contactmcr.com/visit/getting-here/), Oxford Road, Manchester, M15 6JA